yalemethods/SOP/README.md

 ## Dependencies

-The software listed below is needed to build the SOP. **However, it's possible to work and build single chapters without most of these dependencies.**
+The software listed below is needed to build the SOP:

 * **UNIX-like enviroment**
 * [`make`](https://www.gnu.org/software/make/)
 * [`pandoc`](http://pandoc.org) & [`pandoc-citeproc`](https://hackage.haskell.org/package/pandoc-citeproc)
 * [`pdflatex`](https://www.tug.org/applications/pdftex/) & [`bibtex`](http://www.bibtex.org)

+**However, it's possible to work and build single chapters without most of these dependencies.**

 ### Dependencies on Mac OS

-`make` is included in Apple's Xcode command line developer tools (which is already installed on many Macs).
-You can check if the tools are install with
+`make` is included in Apple's Xcode command line developer tools (whichis already installed on many Macs).
+You can check if the tools are installed on your computer with:

 ```shell
 xcode-select -p
 ```

-This should return `/Applications/Xcode.app/Contents/Developer`.
+If they are install, this should return `/Applications/Xcode.app/Contents/Developer`.
 If not, then you need to install it with:

 ```shell
 xcode-select --install
 ```

-`pandoc` and `pandoc-citeproc` is easiest install using [Homebrew](http://brew.sh) like this:
+It's easiest to install `pandoc` and `pandoc-citeproc` with [Homebrew](http://brew.sh), like this:

 ```shell
 brew install pandoc pandoc-citeproc